 The key objectives of the event are to:

 - Offer a Multiclass Snowsports event for young people with a physical or intellectual impairment and, through inclusion as part of the mainstream Interschools event, promote acceptance for all and foster understanding and respect within the wider community

 - Develop a greater sense of opportunity and inclusion for all within the Alpine community through a common love of skiing / boarding and achieve respect and recognition from their peers and the wider community.

 - Provide an opportunity for students with special needs to demonstrate courage and compete safely and confidently against their peers in a race environment.

-With the inclusion of a number of athletes with physical impairments in 2016, a classification system for physically impaired athletes is being developed in line with Para sport events as follows:
+With the inclusion of a several of athletes with physical impairments in 2016, a classification system for physically impaired athletes has been developed in line with Para sport events as follows:

-For further information regarding opportunities to participate in this event please contact Liz Gosper email@example.com Entries close Monday August 6th, 2018.
+For further information regarding opportunities to participate in this event please contact Cally Bauman at email@example.com.
+Entries close Monday 10th of August 2020.